Standards of Practice- Birth Arts International Professional

 Professional Certified Standards of Practice

-Doulas do not practice medicine or midwifery and do not diagnose or prescribe.
-Doulas that practice as adjunct practitioners must in addition practice under their organizing body’s regulating practice.
+Limits to Practice- Doulas do not practice medicine or midwifery and do not diagnose or prescribe.
+Doulas, that practice as adjunct practitioners, must in addition practice under their organizing body’s regulating practice.
 Doulas do not perform clinical tasks, like labor assessment, blood pressure, administration of drugs or medical tasks for the mother.
 The doula will not alter or augment treatment.

 Limits to Practice

-Birth Arts International (BAI) Doulas do not practice medicine, offer clinical assessments or offer medical advice.
-If a doula is offering these skills, she is not practicing as a Birth Arts International Doula.
+Birth Arts International (BAI) Practitioners do not practice medicine, offer clinical assessments or offer medical advice, they provide informational services.
+If a doula is providing these skills, she is not practicing as a Birth Arts International Doula.

-All doulas are advised to refer to the appropriate service provider for all care outside of the scope of practice.
-Doulas should also refer to other doulas if the client has needs better fulfilled by a better provider.
+All Birth Arts International providers are advised to refer to the appropriate service provider for all care outside of the scope of practice.
+Providers should also refer to other providers if the client has needs better fulfilled by a better provider.

-It is essential doulas are able to offer Continuity of Care (COC).
-COC can and does include back up doula support, educating yourself to further assist a client, referring to other providers as stated in referrals, client follow-up and follow up with back up provider if one is used in your place.
+It is essential providers are able to offer Continuity of Care (COC).
+COC can and does include backup doula support, educating yourself to further assist a client, referring to other providers as stated in referrals, client follow-up and follow-up with backup provider if one is used in your place.

-We understand many BAI doulas practice adjunct therapies, these should follow the therapies licensing board, or be in a separate practice from doula care, or on an advisement path.
-All doulas should advise clients to always inform care providers of all adjunct therapies utilized, to include herbals, aromatherapy, massage, homeopathics, etc..
-Each woman is different and she needs to advise her primary care team of all internal medicinals, be it natural, supplements, or OTC for a clearer health picture for her primary care provider.
+We understand many BAI doulas practice adjunct therapies, these should follow the therapies licensing board, or be in a separate training and practice from doula care, or on an advisement path.
+All doulas should advise clients to always inform care providers of all adjunct therapies utilized, to include herbals, aromatherapy, massage, homeopathic, etc..
+Each woman is different and she needs to advise her primary care team of all internal medicinal, be it natural, supplements or OTC for a clearer health picture for her primary care provider.